kanglicheng/code-school/sql/readings/rails-5-updates.md

 ### Migrations

-Previously, migrations inherited from this: `ActiveRecord::Migration`.
+Previously, migrations inherited from `ActiveRecord::Migration`.
-Now, they inherit from this: `ActiveRecord::Migration[5.1]`.
+In Rails 5, migrations are versioned.
+If your project is using Rails 5.1, migrations you generate will inherit from  `ActiveRecord::Migration[5.1]`.

+Whenever Rails 5 runs migrations, it checks the class of the current migration file being run.
+If it’s 5.0+, it uses the new migration API which has changes like automatically adding null: false to timestamps.
+You can read more [here](http://blog.bigbinary.com/2016/03/01/migrations-are-versioned-in-rails-5.html)

 ### Gems for Testing

 #### `shoulda-matchers`

-Currently, `shoulda-matchers` requires a specific branch.
+Currently, the `shoulda-matchers` gem requires a specific branch.
 If you're using `shoulda-matchers`, make sure your `Gemfile` has this:

 ```